-Students explore the fertile question:
+Students explore the fertile question: How can we travel in the footsteps of St Paul?

-- They use evidence from New Testament texts to explain different representations of God by various human authors in different historical, social and cultural contexts and evaluate their application for a modern context. - They critically analyse the writings of St Paul to search for the mystery of God in the midst of world events and the course of human history.
-They explain the significance of various sources that guide the Church's action in the world (including the teaching of Jesus and the early Church through the Letters of St Paul) and that nourish the spiritual life of believers.
+- they use evidence from New Testament texts to explain different representations of God by various human authors in different historical, social and cultural contexts and evaluate their application for a modern context. - They critically analyse the writings of St Paul to search for the mystery of God in the midst of world events and the course of human history.
+They explain the significance of various sources that guide the Church's action in the world (including the teaching of Jesus and the early Church through the Letters of St Paul) and that nourish the spiritual life of believers